VaughnVernon/IDDD_NYSE/README.txt

 Actually iddd_nanoreports doesn't do anything yet.
-It's just a placeholder to remote the reporting type things from the iddd_nanotrader Bounded Context.
+It's just a placeholder to remove the reporting type things from the iddd_nanotrader Bounded Context.
 This may change quite a bit by the time it's done.